-If you have settled in the U.S. as a refugee or you were granted asylum, you can file Form I-730, Refugee/Asylee Relative Petition with U.S. Citizenship and Immigration Services (USCIS).
+If you have settled in the U.S. as a refugee or you were granted asylum here, you can file Form I-730, Refugee/Asylee Relative Petition with U.S. Citizenship and Immigration Services (USCIS), along with supporting documents.
 This will allow your spouse and your unmarried children under age 21 to accompany or join you in the United States in derivative asylee/refugee status.
-You have two years from your grant of asylum or refugee status to apply for this status for these qualifying family members unless this requirement is waived by the U.S. for good cause.
+(See I.N.A. § 207(c)(2) and I.N.A. § 208(b)(3).)

 Note that you must be the principal asylee or refugee in order to file I-730 for your family member.
 If you were granted derivative asylee or refugee status, you are not eligible to file a Form I-730.

 Form I-730 and instructions are available on the I-730 page of the USCIS website (www.uscis.gov).
 This article provides detailed instructions on filling out the form.

 The following criteria must be met before you can petition your relative to become a derivative asylee or refugee: